ramosrenzo/Recipes-Prediction-Model/README.md

 ## Baseline Model

 For our baseline model, we intend to use 2 features, `n_steps` and `n_ingredients`, which are both ordinal discrete variables.
 We are using these two features because in our heatmap, these were two of the variables that didn’t have a negative correlation with `calories`.
-Thus, we will be using ‘n_steps’ and ‘n_ingredients’ as features for our baseline Linear Regression model.
+Thus, we will be using ‘n_steps’ and ‘n_ingredients’ as features for our baseline **Linear Regression** model.

 **Quantitative Feature(s):** `n_steps`, `n_ingredients`

 **Feature Transformations:** We will only apply a square transformation using FunctionTransformer to both `n_steps` and `n_ingredients`.
 The reason for this is that when plotting the distributions of n_steps and n_ingredients, we can see that both distributions have a moderate right-tail skew.
 A square transformation should transform this skewed data to conform to normality.

-**Performance:** Using LinearRegression as a baseline model, we can see that it’s not very good at predicting calories when compared to the actual caloric values.
-Our R<sup>2</sup> value was 0.0399379, which implies that only about 4% of the variability in the response variable can be explained by the independent variables in the model.
+**Performance:** Using a Linear Regression algorithm for our baseline model, we can see that it’s not very good at predicting calories when compared to the actual calories values.
+Our R<sup>2</sup> value was 0.0399, which implies that only about 4% of the variability in the response variable can be explained by the independent variables in the model.
 Additionally, the RMSE for our baseline model is valued at 24.5335.
 This is a measure of the average difference between the predicted and actual values, meaning that our RMSE is not nearly low enough to guarantee an accurate model.
 Below we have provided a table for our metrics, for easier readability.

 | Metric   |      Value |
 |:---------|-----------:|